YoonJiHoon1995/google_maps_drawing_tools/README.md

 - **Interactive Drawing**: Draw polygons, rectangles, and circles directly on the map with intuitive gestures.
 - **Editing Capabilities**: Modify shapes by dragging vertices or edges.
-- **Customizable Styles**: Adjust stroke and fill colors, opacity, and other styling options.
+- **Customizable Styles**: Adjust stroke and fill colors and other styling options.
 - **Selection & Deletion**: Tap to select shapes and remove them as needed.
+- **Import & Export**: Import and export shapes in GeoJSON format.
 - **Event Callbacks**: Hook into drawing and editing events for custom behaviors.
 - **Modular Architecture**: Clean codebase designed for easy integration and extension.